 While planning design activities, you may need to buy certain services from external vendors or hire people or acquire tools.
 These are fairly complex build vs buy decisions considering time, strategic intent, and budget available.

-Resources / licenses / ToolsCost
+Resource/licenses / ToolsCost

 This category breaks down all the technology/resources/ licenses or tools the team will need.
 Design usually requires specialized tools; this tab will help plan for the associated costs.
 The caveat to this is some companies have their internal IT departments manage the cost themselves.
 While this is common, IT often charges back the cost to the department.
-Besides, we all know designers love trying new tools like Figma, Miro, task management tools, and this section can also be used to account for the cost of ‘testing’ novel technologies.
+Besides, we all know designers love trying new tools like Figma, Miro, and task management tools, and this section can also be used to account for the cost of ‘testing’ novel technologies.

 Travel and Events Cost

-This is often overlooked but an essential part of any reasonable departmental budget.
+This is often overlooked but is an essential part of any reasonable departmental budget.
 Next to people, events & entertainment can be one of the highest costs a company incurs.
 And depending on the nature of your work and how many people are in your department, you may need to make frequent cost-related decisions.
-Things like pre-launch/ post-launch events before launching the product in the market, you’ll likely need to get these recurring events.
+For things like pre-launch/ post-launch events before launching the product in the market, you’ll likely need to get these recurring events.
 There are many reasons to ensure you have an event budget.

 How important is budgeting to calculate ROI

-An easy-to-read budget that communicates the financial requirements, meets business objectives and results in getting what needs to run a successful team.
+An easy-to-read budget that communicates the financial requirements meets business objectives, and results in getting what needs to run a successful team.

 Cubyts for budgeting